didtheyghostme/Singapore-Summer2026-TechInternships/CONTRIBUTING.md

 # Contributing

 Thank you for helping keep this list accurate and up-to-date!
-Contributions are welcome, even if this is your first pull request.
+Contributions are welcome, even if this is your first pull request (PR).

 ## Before You Start